awatchar/DroidstarVox/README.md

 Required python library: <br />
-pip install pyaudio numpy pyautogui
+pip install pyaudio numpy pyautogui or download from release that well packed into single executeable.

 ## Options: <br />
   --time [seconds]     : Duration to sleep after each keydown event.
 Default is 2 seconds. <br />